Bonavita Connoisseur BV1901TS Review: High Standards, Low Price

 Both the exterior and carafe of the Bonavita Connoisseur are brushed stainless steel, an attractive and durable choice.

 All plastic components, including the water reservoir, filter basket, and lid, are all made from sturdy BPA-free plastic.
 The design is a slight update from earlier Bonavita iterations, like the BV1900TS.
 The shape of the stainless steel carafe has been reworked, and the water reservoir is now a tinted plastic.

-The Bonavita Connoisseur coffee maker has a surprisingly small footprint, measuring just 6.8” wide by 12.4” long by 12.2” tall.
+The Bonavita Connoisseur coffee maker has a surprisingly small footprint, measuring just 17.3 cm deep by 31.5 cm long by 31 cm tall.
 But keep in mind that this model gets a little steamy during brewing, so it needs some breathing room.